-The top picks here are based on my own experience of backpacking in South America on multiple trips (including a 1-year trip across the entire continent).
+What type of backpack is ideal for traveling in South America?
+Glad you asked!
+The top picks here are based on my own South America backpacking experiences (including a 1-year trip across the entire continent).

 Whether you’re planning to travel through a specific country such as Ecuador, Colombia, Peru, or Brazil, or you are thinking of a bigger journey through South America, choosing the right luggage will ensure greater comfort and ease of travel.